JetBrains/Qodana/topics/gitlab.md

          - qodana
 ```

-In this configuration, the [`image`](https://docs.gitlab.com/ee/ci/yaml/#image) option of this configuration pulls and runs the %product% [Docker image](docker-images.md) of your choice.
+In this configuration, the [`image:name`](https://docs.gitlab.com/ee/ci/yaml/#image) keyword pulls the %product% [Docker image](docker-images.md) of your choice.

-The [`script`](https://docs.gitlab.com/ee/ci/yaml/#script) option enumerates the %product% configuration options:
+The [`script`](https://docs.gitlab.com/ee/ci/yaml/#script) keyword runs the `qodana` command and enumerates the %product%

-* `--save-report` and `--report-dir` to generate and save reports to a specific folder
-* `--results-dir` to save the generated [SARIF file](qodana-sarif-output.md) to a specific folder

-You can read the [Docker image configuration](docker-image-configuration.xml) section of this documentation to learn more
-about available configuration options.
+configuration options described in the [](docker-image-configuration.xml) section.

-The [`artifacts`](https://docs.gitlab.com/ee/ci/yaml/#artifacts) option configures job artifacts.
+Finally, [`artifacts`](https://docs.gitlab.com/ee/ci/yaml/#artifacts) configures job artifacts.

 ## Inspect specific branches

-Using the [`only`](https://docs.gitlab.com/ee/ci/yaml/index.html#only--except) keyword, %product% can inspect specific
+Using the [`only`](https://docs.gitlab.com/ee/ci/yaml/index.html#only--except) keyword, you can tell %product% which
-branches.
-To inspect the `main` branch and incoming merge requests, you can use this configuration:
+branches to inspect.
+To inspect only the `main` branch and incoming merge requests, you can use this configuration:

 ```yaml
 qodana: